Any abuse of our Gitlab setup can result in punishment or demotion.

 Select the repository you wish to make a local copy of and click Clone and copy the Clone with SSH URL.

-If this is your first time setting up a local repository I reccomend making a Diversion Network folder on your computer so you can keep files organized.
+If this is your first time setting up a local repository I recommend making a Diversion Network folder on your computer so you can keep files organized.

 In the desired folder in File Manager, right click the space and click Git Bash Here.
 If this option does not come up, press start and open Git Bash.
 Type cd [folder url].